JoaoMOBarros/graphql-tutorial/README.md

 # graphql-tutorial
-Creating a simple project to explore graphql concepts
+Creating a simple project to explore graphql concepts, using node.js and apollo.